This is the coffee that changed my life, and it’s about to change yours, too.

-Unfortunately it was our last morning in Hanoi when we walked into an unassuming coffee shop for our morning dose of caffeine.
-“Two egg coffees, and two baguettes, please” we ordered the most epic breakfast ever.
+So we walked into an unassuming coffee shop for our morning dose of caffeine.
+“Two egg coffees, and two baguettes, please” later and we ordered the most epic breakfast ever.

 Upon returning home, I knew I had to try to recreate Vietnamese Egg Coffee.
 We couldn’t stop talking about it.
 Its indulgent luxuriousness is unwavering.
 While I don’t think anything will ever compare to actually having a cup on the streets of Hanoi, I did my best to recreate this magical drink.